-

 Fiberboard

-Plywood was developed to add dimension to panels' Stability and good strength properties, both longitudinally and transversely Sheet.
+Plywood was developed to add dimension to panels' Stability and good strength properties, both longitudinally and transversely.
 Making plywood requires straight, well-grown wood.

 There are two types:

-• core plywood, such as furniture panels and laminate panels, which have a central core of strips of wood or other material, with two or more exterior wood veneer
+core plywood, such as furniture panels and laminate panels, which have a central core of strips of wood or other material, with two or more exterior wood veneers

-Moisture Resistant mdf is an incredibly versatile osb panel with a high internal bond strength, widely used in the construction and furniture industries for interior applications that may occasionally be exposed to moisture or humidity.
+Resistant MDF is an incredibly versatile OSB panel with a high internal bond strength, widely used in the construction and furniture industries for interior applications that may occasionally be exposed to moisture or humidity.
 It is suitable for all types of flooring.

 What are the Benefits of an Oriented Strand Board?